sap218/jabberwocky/docs/README.md

 ##### Output
 `catch_output.txt` will include the posts that were annotated with a word/phrase of interest.

+##### Plotting
+Users can request a word cloud figure from the corpus.

 ---

 ### bite
-Rank all words in a corpus in terms of importance (via TF-IDF).
+Rank all words in a corpus in terms of importance (via TF-IDF statistical model).

 Users can provide a list words to remove from the text to avoid being weighted in the statistical algorithm - the `bandersnatch` output can be used here.